Vespertine (album): Composition

 "The Björkian soundfield is much as it always is: skittering rhythms, warm keyboard tones, discreet "laptronic" pulses, plinking harps and swooshing strings, a general meshing of organic and synthetic textures.
 But her unique sonic palette is harnessed here in the service of hushed awe: womblike intimacy and occasional ecstasy."

 — — Wondering Sound describing the sound of Vespertine.

 Björk has stated that she wanted the album to sound like "modern chamber music", referring to the times where "the most ideal music situation was in the home, where people would play harps for each other".
 She also considers Vespertine to be the opposite of her previous studio album Homogenic, the former being an introverted, quiet, winter record; the latter a loud, dramatic, summer record.
 Björk has also described the album as "more electronic folk music".

-Critics have classified Vespertine as electronica, art pop, psychedelia, ambient, trip-hop, folktronica, and glitch pop.
+Critics have classified Vespertine as electronica, art pop, psychedelia, ambient, folktronica, and glitch pop.
 Music journalists have also noted the experimental nature of the record.
 The Orlando Weekly wrote that with the album, Björk "[took] her modernist art-pop further into the abstract".
-According to Joseph Hale of Tiny Mix Tapes, described Vespertines music as a combination of "psychedelic techno, chamber music, and chorale together into modal constructions that swelled and receded like emotions (or psylocibin)".
+According to Joseph Hale of Tiny Mix Tapes, described Vespertines music as a combination of "psychedelic techno, chamber music, and chorale together into modal constructions that swelled and receded like emotions (or psilocybin)".
 David Fricke of Rolling Stone wrote "Vespertine is the closest any pop-vocal album has come to the luxuriant Zen of the new minimalist techno".
 Björk's performance on Vespertine has been described as that of an "art-rock torch singer".

 Stylistically, Vespertine incorporates elements of both art and dance music.
 For example, the instrumentation of choir, strings, and harp is suggestive of Romantic art music, while the "synthesised keyboard sonorities, filtering effects and complex percussive sounds" are elements characteristic of dance-based pop.
 Academic Nicola Dibben wrote that its "classical and dance-based elements" combine "the spiritual and the sensual" allusions of the album.

 Vespertine is also characterised by "the obsession with sonic traces of analog technology – that is, the pervasive use of loops, static and white noise".
 Unlike previous albums like Debut and Post, "electronic sounds are the norm, and the acoustic sounds become the interjections."
 Influenced by the 1999 album New Ancient Strings, a recording of kora duets by Toumani Diabaté with Ballaké Sissoko, (Note: Although Vespertine does not feature kora, Björk would later collaborate with Toumani Diabaté on the track "Hope" from her 2007 album Volta.)
 Björk said she "messed up the sound of too angelic instruments, like the harp or the glockenspiel" on Vespertine.
 Björk's voice is used as a supplement to "the complex electronic textures".
 Her vocals often appear to be recorded close to the microphone and with little treatment, and sung in a sometimes "unstable whisper", conveying a sense of close proximity and reduced space suitable for the intimate lyrics.